DyogenIBENS/Agora/doc/HowTo.md

 In this mode, the reconstruction is composed of three steps akin to a genome assembly:

-* The pairwise comparisons provide "reads" of the ancestral genomes
+* The pairwise comparisons provide "short reads" of the ancestral genomes
 * The reads are assembled into contigs ("Graph linearisation" step)
 * The contigs are assembled into scaffolds ("Blocks assembly" step)